 One of the options for storing information about network performance is to save network results as a text file.
-The form that permits this to be done, illustrated on the right, is accessed by choosing the list item "Save Summary As A Text File" from the "Test Network" page.
+The form that permits this to be done, illustrated below, is accessed by choosing the list item "Save Summary As A Text File" from the "Test Network" page.